AnymouseProphet/SocialistHousing/README.md

 The canonical version has the following Adobe Type 1 fonts embedded:

 * Helvetica-Bold
+* Helvetica-Narrow
 * Times-Roman
 * Times-Italic
 * Times-Bold
 * Times-BoldItalic
+* ZapfChancery-MediumItalic

 This is because I happen to have the *actual* Adobe Type 1 fonts available for LaTeX to embed.

-Unless you both have the *actual* Adobe Type 1 fonts *and* have set up LaTeX to use them, then (assuming you have `mtpro2.sty` so `times.sty` loads) your fork will use the free URW equivalents that ship with TeXLive.
+Unless you both have the *actual* Adobe Type 1 fonts *and* have set up LaTeX to use them, then (assuming you have `mtpro2.sty` so `times.sty` loads) your fork will use the free URW equivalents that ship with TeXLive or whatever LaTeX distribution you use.

 The URW equivalents are fully metric compatible and for the vast majority of us, they are visually indistinguishable from the Adobe versions.